rdelacrz/pokemon-archive/readme.md

 ## Initial Setup

 Before implementing anything in this application, you must first install its dependencies and make sure you understand its inner frameworks.
-This is a **React** application that leverages **Typescript**, **Vite**, and **Vercel** in order to make the application's development and bundling processes as organized and streamlined as possible.
+This is a **React** application that leverages [Typescript](https://www.typescriptlang.org), [Vite](https://vitejs.dev), and [Vercel](https://vercel.com) in order to keep the application's development and bundling processes as organized and streamlined as possible.

 ### Installation